aliawan01/My-first-Pygame-Snake-Game/README.md

 # Feel free to modify it as you wish

 # REQUIREMENTS

 - Python 3.4 < or higher
 - Pygame 2.0.0 < or higher

 # Installation
 # Windows
 - Install python3 from official website
+- Open command prompt or powershell and run the following command: pip install pygame
 # Mac
 - Install python3 from official website
 - If you have Homebrew installed: